pinksheep

 Yes.
 You can define the checks, thresholds, and business context you want the agent to use before it flags something.
 The goal is to surface unusual patterns that need attention, not create noise around changes your team already expects.

-Manual automation vs approval-first agents for data operations analyst
+Manual work vs approval-first AI assistants for data operations analyst

 The difference is not just speed.
-Approval-first agents give data operations analyst teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give data operations analyst teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

-Context handlingPeople stitch together context from different systemsAgents pull live context from Snowflake, dbt, Google Sheets, Slack, and your data tools
+Context handlingPeople stitch together context from different systemsYour assistant pulls live context from Snowflake, dbt, Google Sheets, Slack, and your data tools

 ControlApprovals and change history are hard to auditApprovals, logs, and spend controls stay visible in one place